The Gamayat el Mara, Pan African Asian Women’s Organization,

 The following day

-laughng with singer Abdel Halim Hafez and friends.
+laughng with Abdel Halim Hafez and friends.